Cancel The Sydney Light Rail Project:

 20 ANZAC Military Memorial Commemorative Trees are to be KILLED, and another 44 may DIE as a result of construction.

-671 SYDNEY shade trees are to be KILLED, and another 673 may die as a result of construction.
+At least 835 SYDNEY shade trees are to be KILLED or removed, and at least another 792 may die as a result of construction.
+Source.

 You can match up the tree numbers below with the tree numbers on the maps, to find out the Anzac Memorial Trees On Anzac Parade, Moore Park that are to be killed, removed, or canopy and/or root pruned: